b00f/b00f.github.io/_posts/2020-11-04-linux_decimals_to_hexadecimals_linux.md

 255
 {% endhighlight %}

-You want more fun, try this command by yourself:
+If you want more fun, try this command by yourself:

 {% highlight bash %}
 $ echo "ibase=10;obase=2; 170;187;204;221;238;255" | bc
 {% endhighlight %}